-Missouri Options Program Credit Recovery High School Discipline

-5th Year senior 2nd Semester senior 4 or more credits behind Must take the TABE D test to be accepted into Options Program Students admitted on a probationary period Must be behind 3.5 to 7 credits One semester in duration 1-10 Days of OSS Work provided by EHS instructors 100% attendance required Students will read articles based on discipline issues and respond.

-Looks Like Looks Like Looks Like

-1) 30 hours per week 1) Full time attendance 1) Mandatory full time
+Missouri Options Program Credit Recovery High Sc hool Discipline 2) 2 3) 1 4) 5 5 th Year senior 2 nd Semester senior 4 or more credits behind Must take the TABE D test to be accepted into Options Program Students admitted on a probationary period 1) 2) Must be behind 3.5 to 7 credits One semester in duration 1) 2) 3) 4) 1-10 Days of OSS Work provided by EHS instructors 100% attendance required Students will read articles based on discipline issues and respond.
+Looks Like Looks Lil ke Looks Lik ce 2) 3) 4) 5) 1 6) 1 7) 30 hours per week 15 in school 15 volunteer/work/community service Students will be dropped by quarter for attendance less than 100% ECC classes Flexible schedule Must have vocational aspirations within four weeks of attendance Issues of non-compliance will result in a drop No excused absences 1) 2) 3) Full time attendance (8:00 to 2:00) Required attendance for entire semester Upon completion of coursework assigned - volunteer/community service 1) 2) Mandatory full time attendance no absences Work must be complete in order to return to EHS.

-2) 15 in school 15 (8:00 to 2:00) attendance no absences

-volunteer/work/community 2) Required attendance for 2) Work must be complete

-service entire semester in order to return to

-3) Students will be dropped by 3) Upon completion of EHS.

-quarter for attendance less coursework assigned -

-than 100% volunteer/community

-4) ECC classes service

-5) Flexible schedule

-6) Must have vocational

-aspirations within four

-weeks of attendance

-7) Issues of non-compliance

-will result in a drop

-8) No excused absences